trustin/gleamstream/README.md

 your gamepad to your machine and pressing a button should be all you need to do for playing with a gamepad.

 The default mappings are copied to `~/.config/gleamstream/gamepads.example.json` as an example.
-You may want to copy it to `~/.config/gleamstream/gamepads.json` and modify an existing one or add a new one.
+You may want to copy it to `~/.config/gleamstream/gamepads.json` and edit it to modify an existing mapping or add a new one.

 I must admit I can't test all O/S and controller combinations and there's always a chance where the built-in mappings do not work as expected.
 Please feel free to [create an issue](https://github.com/trustin/gleamstream/issues/new) or send a pull